 - In section 2, indicate whether you are an undergraduate or graduate student.
 You must choose ONE of the options listed.

 - Select "Start the SmarterMeasure Assessment" and complete the assessment.
 It will take about half an hour to complete the assessment.
 If needed, you may save and exit the assessment at any time and return to complete the assessment using your PIN number (see number 3 above) later.

 Visit SmarterMeasure for more information.
-You can also get more information and discuss using SmarterMeasure for your online or hybrid program by emailing Valerie Shapko, Certified Virtual Instructor & Instructional Designer III, Houston Center or by calling her at 713.794.2042.
+You can also get more information and discuss using SmarterMeasure for your online or hybrid program by emailing Valerie Shapko, Instructional Designer, Houston Center or by calling her at 713.794.2042.